aws-ia/terraform-prefect-agent-ec2/README.md

 <!-- BEGIN_TF_DOCS -->
 # Prefect Agent on AWS EC2 Module

-The [Prefect Agent](https://docs.prefect.io/orchestration/agents/overview.html) is a lightweight process that orchestrates [flow runs](https://docs.prefect.io/core/concepts/flows.html).
+The [Prefect Agent](https://docs.prefect.io/orchestration/agents/overview.html) is a lighweight process that orchestrates flow runs.
 It is responsible for starting and monitoring flow runs.
 During operation the agent process queries the Prefect API for any scheduled flow runs, and allocates resources for them on their respective deployment platforms.

-This Terraform module deploys the infrastructure required to run the Prefect agent on AWS EC2.
-Optionally, and by default, it deploys AWS VPC Networking resources which are best practice for Prefect configuration.
-You can disable the default networking we deploy, see example [bring your own network](https://github.com/aws-ia/terraform-prefect-agent-ec2/tree/main/examples/bring-your-own-network).
+This Terraform module contains both an EC2 deployment bootstrapped with the specfied Prefect agent requirements and networking resources.
+You can deploy only the EC2 resources, or both.

 ## Prerequisites